Menu

 Trial Process

-The Plaintiff presents their case first.
-The Defendant presents their case once the Plaintiff is done.
-In the Court of King’s Bench both parties address the court at the start of the trial with the Plaintiff going first.
-In Small Claims Court the parties generally start their cases by testifying themselves to give the court an overview of the case.
+The plaintiff presents their case first.
+The defendant presents their case once the plaintiff is done.
+In the Court of King’s Bench, both parties address the court at the start of the trial with the plaintiff going first.
+In Small Claims Court, the parties generally start their cases by testifying themselves to give the court an overview of the case.

 Calling Witnesses

-Whoever called the witness will question the witness first.
-This is called examination-in-chief.
 When questioning your own witnesses, you must let the witness tell the story.
-Unless you are asking them something that is not in dispute, you should not ask a question for which the answer is simply yes.
+Unless you are asking them something that is not in dispute, you should not ask a question for which the answer is simply “yes”.
 That is a called a leading question.
 For example, "Did the defendant break your window instead of fixing it?" is a leading question.
 Instead, the question should be something like "What did the defendant do to repair your window?"

 • Take as much time as you need to answer any questions.

-• If you do not understand a question ask the lawyer to explain it.
+• If you do not understand a question, ask the lawyer to explain it.

-• Include facts, not opinions – provide information about what has happened not about what you think or how you feel about what happened.
+• Include facts, not opinions.
+Provide information about what has happened not about what you think or how you feel about what happened.

 • Be precise and use names and exact dates.

-• Use simple language and short sentences – organize the facts so that your story is easy to understand.
+• Use simple language and short sentences.
+Organize the facts so that your story is easy to understand.

-• Keep it as short as you can – include all the relevant information without repeating.
+• Keep it as short as you can.
+Include all the relevant information without repeating.

 Presenting Documents

-Most people will have materials to support their case.
-These could include things like a contract between the parties, an invoice, a diagram you have made to explain your case or a photograph taken of something relevant to the case.
 You must give the other party copies of all these documents before the trial.
-In the Court of King’s Bench this is done through your Affidavit of Documents.
-In Small Claims Court your documents should be served on the other party and filed with the court before your Case Management Conference and must be brought to the conference.
+In the Court of King’s Bench, this is done through your affidavit of documents.
+In Small Claims Court, your documents should be served on the other party and filed with the court before your case management conference.
 You and the other party may agree before the trial to submit certain documents to the judge as evidence.
-These documents are then given to the court at the start of the trial and marked as Exhibits.
+These documents are then given to the court at the start of the trial and marked as exhibits.

 Some documents can be submitted without calling a witness to testify about the document if the other party does not object.
 For example, a medical report or an appraisal can be submitted without calling the doctor or the appraiser, unless the other party objects.
 You can also apply to submit the report of an expert witness without calling the expert.
 An expert is different than other witnesses because they testify about their opinion, not just about the facts.